d0m1ngo/nodePdfConverter/README.md

 # PdfService

-all names for db, aws and other is stored in /config/config.js.
+all names for db, object storage and others is stored in /config/config.js.
 You need a bd with collection inside.
 Other things

 you may need described in Prerequisite